Privacy Notice for Job Applicants

 During the recruitment process, ENGYS (the Company or We) collects and processes personal data relating to job applicants (you).

-The Company is committed to being clear and transparent about how it collects and uses that data and to meeting its data protection obligations under the EU Regulation 2016/679 – the General Data Protection Regulation (GDPR).
+The Company is committed to being clear and transparent about how it collects and uses that data and to meeting its data protection obligations under applicable law, including the UK General Data Protection Regulation (the UK GDPR) and any successor data protection legislation.

-ENGYS Privacy Notice for Job Applicants – 23 October 2018
+ENGYS Privacy Notice for Job Applicants – last update: 23 March 2023

 What information does the Company collect and process?

-The Company collects and processes a range of personal information (personal data) about you.
+The Company collects and processes a range of personal personal about you.
 Personal data means any information about an individual from which the person can be identified.
 This includes:

 - Personal contact details, such as your name, title, address and contact details, including email address and telephone number;